Internet-Draft spring-mpte-sr October 2025

 • When the DAG is computed, loops cannot exist.
 Therefore, in the above topology the links in direction {C, B} and {C,D} and {C,F} and {C,G} are chosen in the DAG.

 • The path along {B,E,H} can be represented by a single Node SID.
 A Junction on node E is not required.
+Junction Segment B may also be omitted (as per Section 8 below) but is utilized here for example purposes.

 • In practice the Binding Segments MAY be all the same value.
 This example describes different BSID values for readability.